sorare/api/README.md

 ```

 Whenever you perform too many requests, the GraphQL API will answer with a `429` HTTP error code and add a `Retry-After: <TimeToWaitInSeconds>` header (see [RFC](https://datatracker.ietf.org/doc/html/rfc6585#section-4)) to the response so your code can rely on it to understand how long it should wait before retrying.

+## GraphQL Complexity and Depth limits

+The GraphQL queries have complexity and depth limits.
+We can provide extra API keys (on demand) raising those limits.

+Depth reflects the longest nested fields chain.

+Complexity reflects the potential total number of fields that would be returned.
+If the query asks for the first 50 cards, the complexity is computed on 50 cards, even if the result set is composed of 1 card.

+Anonymous calls have the following limits:
+- depth: 2
+- complexity: 500

+Authenticated calls (with a JWT Token or an API key) have the following limits:
+- depth 10
+- complexity: 5000

 ## CORS